docker/docs/engine/tutorials/dockervolumes.md

 option to specify that the mount should be read-only.

 >**Note**: The host directory is, by its nature, host-dependent.
 For this
->reason, you can't mount a host directory from `Dockerfile` because built images
+>reason, you can't mount a host directory from `Dockerfile`, the `VOLUME` instruction does not support passing a `host-dir`, because built images
 >should be portable.
 A host directory wouldn't be available on all potential
 >hosts.

 ### Mount a shared-storage volume as a data volume